henspace/ClickAndCrawl/src/assets/almanacs/alamanacNotes.md

 Consumables come in different types defined by the TYPE and SUBTYPE trait.

-- TYPE: set to MEAL, DRINK, MEDICINE or POISON
+- TYPE: set to MEAL, DRINK, MEDICINE,POISON or DRUG
 - SUBTYPE: used for checking proficiencies.
 Also used for hidden artefacts.
 Typically set to PLANT.
 - IDENTIFY_DC: if set, the item needs identification.The normal description is created from id as usual.
 The description for unknown as  it's message map key suffixed with _UNKNOWN.